CagriCatik/EchoScript/assets/icons/README.md

 * Editable overlay text stored in QSettings.
 * Applied only in the system role alongside a fixed baseline policy.
 * Transcript and segments are always passed as untrusted user content, wrapped in literal blocks and tags.

 ---

+## Troubleshooting

+* Whisper not found: install `openai-whisper` and ensure FFmpeg is on PATH.
+* No microphones listed: check OS permissions and hardware; restart the app.
+* No audio captured: select a valid mic; devices show as `index: name`.
+* Overruns or choppy audio: increase CHUNK; reduce CPU load; close other audio apps.
+* Slow first transcription: Whisper model download occurs on first use.
+* Windows FFmpeg: confirm `where ffmpeg` returns a path.
+* Ollama connection: ensure the daemon is running; pull a model (e.g., `ollama pull llama3`).

+---